-We recommend you consult the Deprecated Features to familiarize yourself with the features and capabilities that have been marked as deprecated in Experience Manager as a Cloud Service and see what the impact is for your AEM deployment.
+Adobe recommends that you consult Deprecated Features to familiarize yourself with the features and capabilities that are marked as deprecated in Experience Manager as a Cloud Service.
+See what the impact is for your AEM deployment.

-Once you have accustomed yourself with the changes introduced with AEM as a Cloud Service, it is time to start planning for a review of your existing installation, in order to gauge the level of changes required in order to move it to the cloud.
+After you have accustomed yourself with the changes introduced with AEM as a Cloud Service, it is time to start planning for a review of your existing installation.
+Doing so helps you gauge the level of changes required to move it to the cloud.

 The following figure showcases key steps involved during the review phase:

-Next, we will explore what each of these steps means in detail.
+Next, you explore what each of these steps means in detail.

-The first step is to assess your readiness to move from your existing AEM version to Cloud Service and determine areas that will require refactoring in order to be compatible with AEM as a Cloud Service.
+The first step is to assess your readiness to move from your existing AEM version to Cloud Service and determine areas that require refactoring to be compatible with AEM as a Cloud Service.

-The number of findings will directly influence the timelines and overall project success.
-Therefore, it is recommended to uncover as much as possible to plan the delivery or to initiate the conversations needed to redesign any customizations required to be in line with AEM as a Cloud Service best practice.
+The number of findings can directly influence the timelines and overall project success.
+Therefore, Adobe recommends that you uncover as much as possible so you can plan the delivery.
+Or, initiate the conversations so you can redesign any customizations required to be in line with AEM as a Cloud Service best practice.